Let us Begin with a Story…

 - We don’t store personal information on our servers unless required for the on-going operation of our site.

-Harmonia Philosophica operates several websites including harmoniaPhilosophica.com, harmoniaPhilosophica.wordpress.com and harmonia-philosophica.blogspot.com.
+Harmonia Philosophica operates several websites including harmoniaPhilosophica.com, harmoniaPhilosophica.wordpress.com, religion-arguments.wordpress.com, chess-programming.com and harmonia-philosophica.blogspot.com.
 It is Harmonia Philosophica’s policy to respect your privacy regarding any information we may collect while operating our websites.

 Any article of Harmonia Philosophica can be freely re-used, re-distributed or re-published (in part or in whole), if the source of the article is clearly indicated.

-All the articles in this portal are unique and original, written by Spyridon Kakos.
+All the articles in this portal are unique and original, written by Spyridon Kakos or the various partners and contributors of Harmonia Philosophica.
 For the articles sometimes small summaries of scientific articles are used, always with reference to the source.
 Note that these scientific articles serve only as the motive to write about philosophy and are never the main protagonists of the articles; that is why these scientific articles used are sometimes more than a year old.
 As mentioned above, the Harmonia Philosophica portals’ goal is educational.
 Images used in the articles are drawn from the Internet, with extensive care to use only free images.
-In case you are the rightful owner of a picture used and wish the image to be withdrawn, please contact us at email@example.com or at firstname.lastname@example.org.
+In case you are the rightful owner of a picture used and wish the image to be withdrawn, please contact us at firstname.lastname@example.org.

-Please contact us at email@example.com or at firstname.lastname@example.org for potential cooperation proposals.
+Please contact us at email@example.com for potential cooperation proposals.
 Such cooperation could include the writing and posting of articles, cross-referencing, production of podcasts or videos or even the organization of events to discus philosophy of religion and science!

 ~ And remember: You must stop thinking in order to think!